Screen Printing with paper stencils is fun and easy

 Make a few copies if you want to do more than a couple of prints.
 Remember to place the plastic coated side of your stencil paper onto the surface you are printing on.
 The non coated side will stick to the screen when you do your first print creating a seal.

-If you're looking for some more durable than stencil paper, then check out our Yupo Paper a smooth synthetic paper that is ideal for making stencils out of for screen printing.
+a smooth synthetic paper that is ideal for making stencils out of for screen printing.

 This paper is washable and it last much much longer than freezer paper - ideal if you'll be using the stencil again and again!